1. BigRentz

 Dilapidated Power Plant Energized by Climbing Gym Renovation

-The once lively Market Street power plant, situated in the outskirts of New Orleans’ downtown district, has sat unused for four decades.
+The once lively Market Street power plant, situated on the outskirts of New Orleans’ downtown district, has sat unused for four decades.
 Originally built at the turn of the twentieth century, it provided power for thousands of households in New Orleans before shutting down after nearly seventy years in service.
 Despite its broken windows, the stout brick building is a testament to a classical architectural style.

 In our conceptualization for this building’s second life, we have gutted the interior of the space and created a rock climbing gym with walls several stories tall.
 Some of the plant’s original design elements stay, paying homage to its original purpose, and the glass in the beautiful arched windows has been replaced to allow natural light inside.